odog96/cml-rapids/README.md

 * TODO - Do we need to create a requirements.txt for installing libs?

 The raw data is in a series of CSV files.
-We will firstly convert this to parquet format.
-These days, most data lakes exist as object stores full of parquet files
+We will firstly convert this to parquet format as most data lakes exist as object stores full of parquet files.
+Parquet also stores datatypes which makes reading back and processing the files later slightly easier.

 Run the `convert_data.py` script.
 This will open the csvs with correctly data types then save them out as parquet in the `raw_data` folder.
 ![running_convert_data](images/convert_data.gif)